Skip to Main Content

 Lowest common denominator data

 Pivot tables work by grouping like values together.
 So it will look at our data-set, spot three rows of David Joneses and start merging them.
 Which is all well and good if we've only got one David Jones in our student cohort.
 But perhaps we've got two of them (like the one from The Lower Third and the one from The Monkees).
-If we don't want these two entities mingling together into some frightening gestalt, we're going to need to provide some means of disambiguation.
+If we don't want these two entities mingling together into some frightening chimera, we're going to need to provide some means of disambiguation.
 Perhaps the year and/or college would be sufficient to do that, or maybe we're going to need a unique student ID.

 Unpivoting 'pivoted' data